 Simple Duck Hunt (Photo By Ducks Unlimited)

-When starting out duck hunting it can be overwhelming thinking about all of the gear you need to set yourself up for success.
-There is clothing of all types with various camo patterns and layers for different temperatures and weather.
+When starting duck hunting, it can be overwhelming thinking about all of the gear you need to set yourself up for success.
+There is the clothing of all types with various camo patterns and layers for different temperatures and weather.
 There are so many different kinds of guns, decoys, calls, and whatever else waterfowl hunters need that can cause headaches for the average duck hunter.
 The more you go waterfowl hunting, the more you will start to see what exactly works.
-You will have your favorite gear that you use time and time again on ever trip.
+You will have your favorite gear that you use time and time again on every trip.
 This takes us to our point, keep it simple.
 Resist buying things you do not need.
 Stick to your bread and butter and only take what you need on a duck hunting trip.
-By keeping it simple this will eliminate the stress of having to much and knowing exactly what you should be using to hunt.
-Simple only adds to the enjoyment of the hunt and that is what ever hunter needs while out in the field.
+By keeping it simple, this will eliminate the stress of having too much and knowing precisely what you should be using to hunt.
+Simple only adds to the enjoyment of the hunt, and that is whatever the hunter needs while out in the field.

 Set Goals For Every Duck Hunting Trip (Photo By Kids Hunting)

-What actually defines a successful waterfowl hunting trip?
+What defines a successful waterfowl hunting trip?
 Is it the amount of meat you bring back?
 Is it the pictures you post on social media?
-In our opinion what defines a successful trip is what you learned.
+In our opinion, what defines a successful trip is what you learned.
 Every duck hunting trip is different.
-You will encounter new challenges every time that can often be the cause for stress or the reason a trip went bad.
-As a duck hunter it should be your goal to learn as much as possible to use in future trip.
-By setting goal for yourself you can then base your trip on whether or not you accomplished all your goals.
+You will encounter new challenges every time that can often be the cause of stress or the reason a trip went wrong.
+As a duck hunter, it should be your goal to learn as much as possible to use on a future trip.
+By setting goals for yourself, you can then base your trip on whether or not you accomplished all your objectives.
 One thing to point out is these should be attainable goals.
 Unrealistic goals that can never be achieved will only add to a bitter waterfowl season.
-A good way to keep moral high this waterfowl season is to keep your goals simple.
-Several good goals could be:
+An excellent way to keep morale high this waterfowl season is to keep your goals simple.
+Several reasonable goals could be: